-23. The FOI Act shares the same definition of 'personal information' as the Privacy Act 1988 (Cth).
-The Guidelines provide that:

-6.128 Personal information means information or an opinion about an identified individual, or an individual who is reasonably identifiable:

-(a) whether the information or opinion is true or not; and

-(b) whether the information or opinion is recorded in a material form or not.

-24. I found that the documents contain personal information of other people.
-This includes their names, email addresses and contact phone numbers which would reasonably identify third parties.

-25. In my assessment of whether the disclosure of personal information is unreasonable, I considered the following factors in accordance with section 47F(2):

-- a. the extent to which the information is well known; - b. whether the person to whom the information relates is known to be (or to have been) associated with the matters dealt with in the document; - c. the availability of the information from publicly accessible sources; and - d. the effect the release of the personal information could reasonably have on the third party.

-26. I found that the specific personal information listed is not well known, individuals whose personal information is contained in the documents are not widely known to be associated with the matters dealt with in the document and the information is not readily available from publicly accessible sources.

-27. Accordingly, I am satisfied that the information is conditionally exempt under section 47F of the FOI Act.
+- 24. The FOI Act shares the same definition of 'personal information' as the Privacy Act 1988 (Cth).
+The Guidelines provide that: - 6.123 Personal information means information or an opinion about an identified individual, or an individual who is reasonably identifiable: - (a) whether the information or opinion is true or not; and - (b) whether the information or opinion is recorded in a material form or not. - 25.
+I found that the specified information contains personal information of third parties.
+This includes their names, email addresses, phone numbers and position titles, which would reasonably identify them. - 26.
+In my assessment of whether the disclosure of personal information is unreasonable, I considered the following factors in accordance with section 47F(2): - a. the extent to which the information is well known; - b. whether the person to whom the information relates is known to be (or to have been) associated with the matters dealt with in the document; - c. the availability of the information from publicly accessible sources; and - d. the effect the release of the personal information could reasonably have on the third party. - 27.
+I find that the specific personal information is not widely known to be associated with the matters dealt within the documents nor is it readily available from publicly accessible sources. - 28.
+Taking into account the above factors, I consider that the release of the personal information of individuals would be an unreasonable disclosure of personal information and I am satisfied that the information is conditionally exempt under section 47F of the FOI Act.